arjunizhere/useless_project_chicken_cheese/README.md

 *(Note: If no API key is supplied, Evil IDE seamlessly falls back to its built-in offline chaotic code transformer!)*

 #### Running the Project
+Click on the link hehe: https://useless-project-chicken-cheese.vercel.app

+##### Self-Hosting
 You can run both services from the **root folder**:

 ```bash